reidan/comm-plan-util/README.md

 # Overview

-This node package can be used to interact with xMatters Comm Plan exports.
+This node package can be used to interact with Comm Plan exports.

 # Features